-When the first Resident Evil ends with the character Matt being dragged away by the Umbrella Corp. and taken into the Nemesis Program.
-I was so hyped to see what they would do with the character.
-Nemesis is one of those big baddies that feels almost undefeatable in the game.
-It was an excellent way to keep fans like myself excited about the future of the film series and I was looking forward to seeing what they would do with the next movie in the franchise.
+When the first Resident Evil closes with the character of Matt being dragged away by the Umbrella Corp. and taken into the Nemesis Program.
+I was so hyped to see what they would eventually do with the character.
+Nemesis is one of those big baddies that feels almost undefeatable in the video game.
+It was an excellent way to keep fans like myself excited about the future of the film series, and I was looking forward to seeing what they would do with the next movie in the franchise.

-Rewatching Resident Evil: Apocalypse for the first time in years and I can't say my experience is a positive one.
-While not the worst film in the Resident Evil franchise, this is a far cry from the first film.
-The sequel has a lot of stuff to enjoy about it but you can see where the sequel falls short.
-Apocalypse has a lot of problems and this falls back on both the choice of replacement director Alexander Witt and Paul W.S.
+After rewatching Resident Evil: Apocalypse for the first time in years, I can't say that my experience was a positive one.
+While not the worst film in the Resident Evil series, this is a far cry from the first film.
+The sequel has a lot of stuff to enjoy about it, but you can see where the sequel falls short.
+Apocalypse has a lot of problems, and this falls back on both the choices of replacement director Alexander Witt and Paul W.S.
 Anderson's writing.
 I'm sure Paul W.S.
-Anderson had a lot of input while on set but this is one messy movie.
+Anderson had a lot of input while on set, but this is one messy movie.

-With Alice being front and center, this limits the character time of Jill Valentine.
-While we get a few glimpses of Jill Valentine being handy with a gun, her character feels like she is given less screen time and moments to really shine.
-Every moment she has, see's Alice come in and save her.
+With Alice being front and centre, this limits the character time of Jill Valentine.
+While we get to witness Jill Valentine being handy with a gun, her character sadly feels like she is given less screen time and moments to really shine here.
+All the moments she has, see's Alice come in and save her.
 Jill Valentine is one of the major players from the games and sadly, Sienna Guillory is left to stand on the sidelines so Milla Jovovich can be the star.
 I'd have loved to see Jill Valentine be a major player as her character is an integral part of the video games.

 Alexander Witt who takes over the directing duties from Paul W.S.
-Anderson is a capable action director and can clearly do big-budget action movies.
-Early on in the film, I was digging some of the cinematography and camera shots but this quickly descends into some extremely terrible choices by him.
-There is polished camera work in the bigger set-pieces but his choice to go and use that awful blurry and disjointed 'Zombie POV' during the attacks was horrible.
-The editing was so frantic as well.
+Anderson is a solid and capable action director who can clearly do big-budget action movies.
+Early on in the sequel, I was enjoying some of the cinematography and camera work here, but this quickly descends into some extremely terrible choices by him.
+There is polished camera work in the bigger set-pieces, but his choice to go and use that awful blurry and disjointed 'Zombie POV' during all the attack scenes was horrible.
+The editing is so frantic as well.
 It made a lot of the fight scenes feel unfocused and choppy.

-Lastly, the gore, scares, and tension are basically non-existent in the sequel.
-We have a few moments that hint at what could've been but I feel maybe the producers and studio wanted to see the movie make big bucks so they toned down the gore.
-Compared to the first film, you can feel that this movie is cut in a way that makes the violence and gore, less impactful.
+Lastly, the gore scares, and tension are basically non-existent in the sequel.
+We have a few sequences that hint at what could've been, but I feel maybe the producers and studio wanted to see the movie make big bucks, so they toned down a lot of the gore.
+Compared to the first film, you can feel that this movie is cut in a way that makes the violence and blood, less impactful.
 The movie also suffers from being scare-free.
 This movie doesn't have an ounce of tension or suspense.
 With a major villain like Nemesis in the movie, the sequel should've been terrifying.